soyart/artnoi.com/artnoi.com/src/blog/2025/audiophiles/characteristics/index.md

 ## Naivity score 1

-These fallacies are acceptable, as they are very domain-specific (human hearing)
+These fallacies are acceptable, as they are very related to human hearing which is quite domain-specific.

 -  Underestimation or total disregard of room noise and treshold of hearing

-    > TLDR: To hear everything actually requires you to listen at very dangerously loud volume.
-    > Otherwise all those delicate and quiet details will be masked by room noise.
-    >
-    > This means that in most situations, those artifacts are inaudible to the listener.

     Because high-fidelity audio gears produce very near-identical sound (by definition), the differences will be very quiet.
 To be able to hear those minute differences,